-ALL T-JAK® SUPPORT TOOLS ARE NOW IN STOCK!
-CLICK ON "SHOP NOW" BELOW.
+ORDER YOUR T-JAK® SUPPORT TOOLS FOR THE HOLIDAYS CLICK ON "SHOP NOW" BELOW.

 The T-JAK® Support Tools have received wide acclaim from professional publications, carpenters, tradesmen, and do-it-yourselfers.
 The U.S. Patent Office recognized the design and ingenuity of the T-JAK® by awarding it a patent in the early 1990s.
 It quickly became the "Tool of Choice" by the "Cabinet Installers of America."

 "The T-JAK® is fantastic."
 Norm A., "This Old House"

 "This tool works great".
 Tom S., "This Old House"